Learn How to Make Wool Dryer Balls

 - Commercial fabric softeners and dryer sheets are filled with harmful chemicals and perfumes that coat your clothing, eventually ending up on your skin.
 These chemicals can be especially harsh on sensitive skin.
 There are no chemicals in wool dryer balls!

-- Commercial dryer sheets can be costly, and are thrown away after use.
+- Commercial dryer sheets can be costly, and are thrown away after (normally) one use.
 Wool dryer balls can be re-used for years, saving you hundreds of dollars.

 - Commercial fabric softeners shouldn’t be used on cloth diapers.
 Wool dryer balls are perfect for keeping your cloth diapers soft and chemical-free.